-Students' expenses
+Chapter 8 - Students' expenses

 - Living costs and study-related costs: Students spend the biggest share of their budget on living costs (as opposed to study-related costs), irrespective of whether they are living with their parents or not.
-In most of the countries observed, living costs account for 75 % or more of total expenditure.
+In most of the countries observed living costs account for 75% or more of total expenditure.
 Study-related costs are in the majority of countries mainly but not solely driven by the payment of fees. - Accommodation costs: With respect to living costs, expenses for accommodation are the students' biggest financial burden in most of the countries.
 It is estimated that these costs determine between 1/4 and almost 1/2 of students' monthly total budget depending on the housing form.
-Student halls of residence are the cheapest form of housing among all options outside the parental home. - Fees to higher education institutions: Fees as part of study-related costs amount to less than 10% of total monthly expenditure of Bachelor students in 1/2 of the countries.
-However, in 3 countries Ireland, Turkey and Lithuania Bachelor students dedicate more than 1/5 of their total monthly expenses to fees (maximum value: 41%).
+Student halls of residence are the cheapest form of housing among all options outside the parental home. - Fees to higher education institutions: Fees as part of study-related costs amount to less than 10% of total monthly expenditure of Bachelor students in half of the countries.
+However, in 3 countries Ireland, Turkey, and Lithuania Bachelor students spend more than 1/5 of their total monthly expenses on fees (maximum value: 41%).
 3 out of 5 Bachelor students in cross-country average pay fees.
-In the case of 6 countries, the share of Bachelor students paying fees is below 50%. - Students' key expenditure: Key expenditure on accommodation, fees and transportation roughly amounts to 50% of total expenditure across the countries and varies by age and social background.
-Older students (who are in many cases from low social background) pay a smaller share of their budget on key expenditure compared to their younger fellow students; this is particularly true for Croatia, Poland, Ireland, Turkey and Estonia.
-The reason is that older students usually have higher total incomes in absolute terms due to more gainful employment. - Assessment of the sufficiency of funding: Students' different assessment of the sufficiency of their income is based on income differences, but probably also on other factors.
-Only in Italy, Switzerland, the Czech Republic, Norway and The Netherlands, are the majority of all students generally (very) satisfied with the sufficiency of their income. - Assessment by income source: Students whose main source of income is parental support show generally the highest level of satisfaction with their financial situation, especially in Italy and Switzerland.
-The lowest level of satisfaction on average is reported by students who rely on public support which is, for instance, the case in Estonia and Turkey.
+In the case of 6 countries, the share of students paying fees is below 50%. - Students' key expenditure: Key expenditure on accommodation, fees, and transportation roughly amounts to 50% of total expenditure across the countries and varies by age and social background.
+Older students (who are in many cases from low social backgrounds) pay a smaller share of their budget on key expenditure compared to their younger fellow students; this is particularly true for Croatia, Poland, Ireland, Turkey, and Estonia.
+The reason is that older students usually have higher total incomes in absolute terms due to more gainful employment. - Assessment of the sufficiency of funding: Students' assessment of the sufficiency of their income is based on income differences, but perhaps also on other factors.
+Only in Italy, Switzerland, the Czech Republic, Norway, and the Netherlands, are the majority of all students (very) satisfied with their sufficiency of income. - Assessment by income source: Students whose main source of income is parental support show the highest level of satisfaction with their financial situation, especially in Italy, Switzerland, and Norway.
+The lowest level of satisfaction is reported by students who rely on public support, which is, for instance, the case in Estonia, Portugal, and Romania.